 The Sydney Royal Botanic Gardens is one of the most famous botanical gardens in the world.
 Nationally, it is the most visited centralized botanical gardens of Sydney.
 The botanical gardens have been engaged in the scientific study of plants from all over the world focussing on the research upon the variations and diversities exhibited by them.
 The chief characteristic of the Sydney Botanical Gardens lies in its continual contribution to the acclimatising of plants internationally.

 Among the featured plants of the garden, the fig trees of the Moreton Bay region are found in abundance in the gardens.
 It also includes a large exhibition ground now modernised as the Garden Exhibition Palace Among the wildlife it features, the Grey headed Flying Foxes or Bats are numerous.
+Give at least 2 hours time in your Sydney trip planner to visit this place.
 It is just a short walk away from the Sydney Opera House so it surely should go into your Sydney itinerary.
 Visit 2 Weeks in Australia Itinerary for an unforgettable Australia travel experience.

 One of the most visited botanical gardens of Sydney; Sydney Royal Botanic Gardens is special as there are no tickets for Sydney Royal Botanic Gardens.
 However, if you choose to stick on to some tour, it will offer you the advantage of other activities along with this major attraction in Sydney.
 Sydney Royal Botanic Gardens tours are easily available with us.
 As you pick up and book tickets for Sydney Royal Gardens with us, you will be left spoilt with deals and ultimate prices.